MARKET SNAPSHOT: Stock Market Sets More Records As S&P 500 Aims For 6-day Win Streak

 What stock benchmarks are doing

-The Nasdaq Composite Index rose 6.8 points, or 0.1%, to 6,523.
-The tech-heavy index was a few points away from its own record.
+The Nasdaq Composite Index rose 3.2 points, or 0.1%, to 6,520.
+The tech-heavy index eked out a record of its own before retreating.

 The S&P has gained for five consecutive trading days, its longest winning streak since a six-session advance that ended Sept.
 1. The Dow has moved higher in four straight sessions, while the tech-heavy Nasdaq has risen for five sessions in a row.